vsrinivas/fuchsia/garnet/bin/recovery_netstack/DESIGN.md

 instantiated with.
 Finally, the blocks associated with these labels become the function bodies, and so must return, in this case, `Option<Ipv4Addr>` or `Option<Ipv6Addr>` respectively.

-## Control Flow

-Control flow in the netstack is event-driven.
-The netstack runs in a single thread, which runs the event loop.
-The event loop blocks waiting for an event.
-When an event occurs, control passes to the code responsible for processing that event.
-That code is responsible for processing the event in its entirety, including updating any state and emitting any other events in response to the incoming event.

-There are three types of events in the system:
-- Incoming packets from the network
-- Incoming requests from local application clients (open new connection, read on an existing connection, etc)
-- Timers firing (a timer fire event may include associated data, the type of the timer (e.g. "TCP ACK timeout"), etc)

-The netstack may emit three types of events:
-- Outgoing packets to the network
-- Responses to requests from local application clients (return newly-created connection, return data for a read request on an existing connection, etc)
-- Installing timers

-Once an event has been fully processed, the code responsible for its processing returns, and the event loop goes back to blocking for a future event.

-Consider the following example of an event being handled:
-1. The netstack receives an Ethernet frame from the Ethernet driver.
-This causes the event loop to become unblocked.
-2. The event loop executes the function responsible for processing incoming Ethernet frames.
-3. This function parses the frame, and discovers that it contains an IPv4 packet.
-It passes control to the function responsible for processing incoming IPv4 packets.
-4. This function parses the packet, and discovers that it contains a TCP segment.
-It passes control to the function responsible for processing incoming TCP segments.
-5. This function parses the segment, and discovers that it is a SYN from a remote host attempting to initiate a new TCP connection.
-It finds the appropriate local TCP listener, and creates a new TCP connection object to track the new connection.
-It emits the following events:
-   - It sends a SYN/ACK segment back to the sender of the SYN segment.
-   - It sends a message to the local application client which created the TCP listener to inform it that there's a new connection.
-   - It installs a timer which will fire if the remote side doesn't respond with an ACK within a certain period of time.
-6. This function is done, so it returns.
-None of the parent functions (the one for processing incoming IPv4 packets or the one for processing incoming Ethernet frames) have any more work to do, so they return as well.
-7. The event loop returns to its steady state of waiting for further events to process.

-This control flow design has a number of advantages:
-- Since it is entirely single-threaded, there's no need for synchronization of any common data structures.
-- Since each event results in a single function call, the flow of control within the core of the netstack is easy to follow, and follows normal function call flow.
-There's no indirect flow, for example in the form of scheduling and later executing callbacks or other event processing.
-- Since data is never shared between threads, the design is quite cache-friendly.